 DR. BECK: Do you remember what was your father’s stance towards the subject?

-ERLAND: Oh, he wasn’t opposed to my melodramatic aspirations.
-But I suspect the only reason why is because he was dead.
+ERLAND: He wasn’t opposed.
 He was killed when I was two years old.
 He was something called a “hedge fund manager” so when Karmageddon started he didn’t really stand much of a chance.

 DR. BECK: Oh, thoughts and prayers.
 I’m sorry for bringing it up.

 ERLAND: No drama, you couldn’t have known.
-Anyhow, long story short, I got rejected for the third time.
+Long story short, I got rejected for the third time.
 That’s when I took a long, hard look and concluded that I’ve reached my limit in this reality.

 ~ ~ ~ ~ ~